peter216/iperl/README.md

 # iperl
-A Docker recipe to run perl in ipython
+A Docker recipe to run perl in jupyter

 ## Instructions